 CHOOSING THE RIGHT TORCH

-When I started lampworking in 2006 there were only two kinds of torches available in Australia.
-There was the Hot Head and the Nortel Minor Bench Burner.
+When I started lampworking in 2006 there were only a few kinds of torches available in Australia.
+There was the Hot Head, the Nortel Minor Bench Burner and the National brand of torches.
 I learned on a Minor Burner and loved how fast glass melted.
 Personally, I don’t like the sound of a Hot Head when its running, its hissing drives me insane.
 I was pretty sure that I didn’t want that torch because everyone I spoke to seemed to curse the Hot Head for being too slow to melt glass.
 So I ended up with a Minor Burner.
 So is, this how you choose a torch?
 Just listen to everyone else?
 Well kind of.

-But first if you’re very new to bead making here is a little more information about the Hot Head Burner.
+If you’re very new to bead making you might have had a go already on a Hot Head Burner.
 To see it in action click on the link to this wonderful video of Jenine Bressner making lampwork beads on a Hot Head Burner for Martha Stewart.

-- They are really inexpensive both up front and long term
+– Hot Heads are really inexpensive both up front and long term

 – You can attach it to a gas container and flame on anywhere